 Live streams, also known as live video streaming, has been used for years by the tech and gaming industries to garner attention for their products and events.
-Though still a newer technology, live streaming services are growing in audience size, number of platforms available and content categories.
+Though still a newer technology, the growth of live streaming is notable.
 If you have a business, product, service or event with a visual element to it, you may be ready to try live streaming.

 Benefits of Hosting a Live Stream

-Live streams can offer many benefits to you and your business.
-For instance, if you’re planning an event that has a limited number of available tickets or is difficult to gain entry to, you may consider live streaming your keynote.
+Live streams offer many benefits to you and your business.
+For instance, if you have an event with a limited number of available tickets, live streaming your keynote may be in order.
 This is a fairly common practice for the keynote address of many tech conventions.
-Additionally, depending on the platform you choose to use, your a recording of your live stream may be available to watch online immediately.
-No more waiting on edits, unless you want them.
+Additionally, depending on the platform you choose to use, a recording of your live stream may be available to watch online immediately.

 Furthermore, live streams are an excellent way of receiving near-instant feedback.
-Although most platforms will have a nominal delay of 15-30 seconds, they also offer the ability to host a stream-oriented chat.
+Although most platforms have a nominal delay of 15-30 seconds, they let you host a stream-oriented chat.
 Whether it’s the time-logged likes and comments of Facebook Live or the full-blown chat of Twitch, a live stream can help you find out exactly what the internet thinks within a small window of time.

 When incorporated with a robust social media effort, live streams can grow, maintain and help you interact more with your audience and community.